adilbhatia98/CS109A-Group-3/docs/final_notebook/data.md

 ## Twitter
 We pulled all of Trump's tweets in the last few years from his Twitter archive.
-Due to the naature of the database, we spent much time cleaning this data for our purposes.
+Due to the nature of the database, we spent much time cleaning this data for our purposes.
 We took the following steps to clean the data:
 + Importing raw data from the archive
 + Removing unnecessary columns
 + Adjusting GMT to Eastern Time + accounting for daylight savings